JuliaCloud/AWS.jl/sample/README.md

 - julia to be built using 'make dist' since we may run across different EC2 machines types

-- julia is memory hungry - it limits the number of julia workers that can be started on an EC2 node
+- julia is memory hungry - it effectively limits the number of julia workers that can be started on an EC2 node